 That’s it.
 I think it turned out quite cute and honestly way better than I expected.
 I have new found respect for my hot glue gun.
 It rocks!
 Ready to make your own prince charming costume?
 Check out the list of supplies below.

 - Button Down White Shirt –this shirt is perfect

 - Red Pants (We used shiny track pants like these pants)

 - Gold ribbon and trim

 - Heat n Bond

-I think a blue and silver version similar to Prince Kit in the Disney’s new live action Cinderella would be a fun version of this costume too!
-Don’t miss my Snow White Prince costume, also super cute!
+I think a blue and silver version similar to Prince Kit in the Disney’s new live-action Cinderella would be a fun version of this costume too!
+I think Prince Eric from the Little Mermaid is my next prince costume goal.

 Looking for more easy costume ideas?
 Don’t miss my other costume tutorials!

 Ready to plan a Disneybounding trip to the parks?
 Let Get Away Today help!
 They pride themselves on saving families money and helping plan your perfect vacation.
 Check out their deals on Disneyland and Walt Disney World tickets & packages.
 My family has booked Disney vacations through Get Away Today since I was a kid, so I know it’s a well-established travel agency.
 Plus they are a Select Tour Operator with Disney Parks and is approved by the Better Business Bureau.